NorthcoteHS/10DPRO/3_programming/cat2_quizProject/personalityQuiz/README.md

 # personalityQuiz

-This is one of the available options for your CAT 2 Coding component.
+This is one of the available options for CAT 2.

 ## Description